wavefrontHQ/docs/pages/doc/ai_genie.md

 </tbody>
 </table>

+**Note:** With release 2019.18, Wavefront introduced a different algorithm to perform forecasting and we now use this algorithm for forecasting in AI Genie.
+You can also call the corresponding [nnforecast](ts_nnforecast.html) function explicitly.

 ## AI Genie Use Cases

 AI Genie offers an alternate view of your chart data that is focused on anomaly detection and forecasting and that supports two main use cases, anomaly detection and forecasting.